-- Add cold, cubed butter to food processor.
-Pulse a few times until butter is incorporated into flour and forms as a pea-sized mixture.
+- Add cold, cubed butter to the bowl of a food processor.
+Pulse a few times until butter is incorporated into the flour and forms a pea-sized mixture.
 Add milk, thyme, and parmesan.
 Pulse until combined and moist; a "ball" will start to form.
 Don't over mix at this point!

 - Scoop out approximately 1/3 cup of dough and place on a baking sheet (dough will be divided into six even drops).
-Bake for 18-22 minutes until tops begin to turn golden brown.
-Best served warm with a drizzle of honey.
+Bake for 18-22 minutes until the tops begin to turn golden brown.
+Best served warm.
+Also great with butter, honey, and flakey sea salt.

 - If you don’t have a food processor, use a pastry blender.
 Follow the same directions, cutting in the butter with the dough blender, then stirring the milk in with a spoon or spatula.